arendst/Tasmota/README.md

 This MOD requires only the KNX Library [ascillato/ESP-KNX-IP_Lite](https://github.com/ascillato/ESP-KNX-IP_Lite).

 Further development will change the library to the KNX Library [envy/esp-knx-ip](https://github.com/envy/esp-knx-ip).
-Please, use the [async-udp](https://github.com/envy/esp-knx-ip/tree/async-udp) branch
-Also, it is needed to change on _esp-knx-ip.h_ file the following:
+Please, use the [async-udp](https://github.com/envy/esp-knx-ip/tree/async-udp) branch.
+Also, it is needed to change on the _esp-knx-ip.h_ file the following:
 ```
 #define MAX_CALLBACK_ASSIGNMENTS              20
 #define MAX_CALLBACKS                         20